YCChenVictor/blog-frontend/_posts/aesthetics_science/english/2022-11-20-writing-(toefl).md

 Last but not least,...

 In conclusion, the government obviously should preserve ancient buildings.
 After all, it seeks to controller the budget, preserve history, and gain higher reputation.

+### Integration Writing

+Steps

+* before reading
+  * draw 6 grids
+* while reading
+  * write down topic (first paragraph)
+  * write down the three reasons (second to fourth paragraph) in the article
+* while listening
+  * write down what professor says sentence by sentence in each reason section
+  * make sure each section has main, detail, conclusion
+* while writing
+  * TBC

+#### template of integration writing

+Both the reading and the lecture discuss xxx.
+The reading implies that yyy.
+However, the professor strongly disagrees with the reading passage.

+First of all, the reading passage mentions that (1).
+Yet, the lecturer severely challenges the theory by arguing that (1-opposite-main).
+Furthermore, he states that (1-opposite-detail).
+Therefore, (1-opposite-conclusion).

+Secondly, the passage suggests that (2).
+Nevertheless, the scholar seriously contradicts the hypothesis because (2-opposite-main).
+To elaborate, he contends that (2-opposite-detail).
+As a result, (2-opposite-conclusion).

+Last but not least, the reading indicates that (3).
+Once again, the speaker opposes the evidence revealed in the passage.
+To elaborate, (3-opposite-detail).
+Apparently, (3-opposite-conclusion). `(=> when skip the main while listening)`

+Inclusion, the professor argues against each theory in the reading.
+That is to say, he maintains that yyy-opposite.

 ## What?